Ferried Naciri

 Ferried Naciri (born 12 February 1989) is a Belgian basketball coach.
-He has been an assistant and head coach for several clubs in Belgium, Denmark and the Netherlands.
-He is currently an assistant coach for EWE Baskets Oldenburg of the German Basketball Bundesliga (BBL).
+He is currently the head coach for Eisbären Bremerhaven of the second German division ProA.
+Naciri has been an assistant and head coach for clubs in Belgium, Denmark, Germany and the Netherlands.

 Coaching career

 Naciri started coaching in 2004 with local youth teams.

 In 2012, he was the assistant coach of the women's team of DBC Houthalen in the Belgian Women's League.

 In 2013, he started his coaching career at Leuven Bears, initially training youth teams and the second team.
 In 2014, Naciri was appointed the assistant coach.
-In 2016, he became the head coach of Leuven Bears in the Belgian Pro Basketball League.
+In January 2017, he became the head coach of Leuven Bears in the Belgian Pro Basketball League.
+Naciri was replaced as Leuven head coach in December 2017.

+He spent the 2018–19 season at Team FOG Næstved in Denmark as assistant coach under Chris Gillett.

 Naciri signed with Aris Leeuwarden in the Netherlands for the 2019–20 season.
 He coached Aris to its first-ever NBB Cup final before the season was ended early because of the COVID-19 pandemic.
 After the 2020–21 season, he left Aris.

-On July 21, 2022, he has signed with EWE Baskets Oldenburg of the Basketball Bundesliga (BBL) as an assistant coach.
+On July 21, 2022, Naciri signed with EWE Baskets Oldenburg of the Basketball Bundesliga (BBL) as an assistant coach.

+On July 31, 2025, he signed with Löwen Braunschweig of the Basketball Bundesliga (BBL) as an assistant coach.
+Naciri was appointed head coach of German second-division side Eisbären Bremerhaven in June 2026.